Kwitchlang/Docker-Swarm-GlusterFS-Install/README.md

 I wanted a really minimal hands off approach to deploying GLUSTERFS and setting up docker swarm in an all-in-one script, idealy for a high availability, scalable docker environment with persistant storage accross nodes.

 ## Features:
+- [X] 90% is remote code execution (SSH to the nodes)
 - [X] Minimal Password Entries (1 password + Each node password), Enters Sudo on all devices
 - [x] Installs GLUSTERFS across 5 Nodes (3 Managers, 2 Workers)
 - [X] Installs Docker to all nodes
-- [X] Configures Swarm Roles based of Array IP
+- [X] Configures Swarm Roles based of IP Arrays
-- [X] Connects and Stors portainer in GLUSTERFS storage pool
+- [X] Connects and Stores portainer in GLUSTERFS storage pool

 ## Prequisites
 X amount of servers with the same username and Password